For Jobseekers

 Why do you need soft skills?

-While employers tend to place an emphasis on technical skills, you can only become a fully-rounded professional by developing your soft skills at the same time.
+While employers tend to place an emphasis on technical skills in job descriptions, you can only become a well-rounded professional by also developing your soft skills, which often contribute to how well you fit a company’s culture and day-to-day operation.

-By building out these universal skills, you vastly improve your chances of advancing along your chosen career path – especially if you’re looking at entering management roles.
+At the same time, by building out these universal skills, you’ll vastly improve your chances of advancing along your chosen career path, especially if you’re aiming for a management role.

 Good communication is the most important skill you can have if you want to thrive in a professional environment.